Datapoint's Advanced Systems Language

-DASL (Datapoint's Advanced Systems Language) was a programming language and compiler proprietary to Datapoint.
+DASL (Datapoint's Advanced Systems Language) (pronounced /ˈdæz.əl/, or "dazzle") was a programming language and compiler proprietary to Datapoint, previously known as BABEL, before a trademark conflict was discovered.
 Primarily influenced by Pascal with some C touches, it was created in the early 1980s by Gene Hughes.

 The compiler output was assembly language, which was typically processed through a peep-hole optimizer before the assembler and linker.

 Reflecting its name, DASL was used for systems programming, mainly by the vendor itself.